What about these so-called "gospels"? Are they real, contrived, accurate, true, fake, or hidden? How do you find out?

 Too late to make the deadline

 Now, the next section of the list is of the Gnostic Gospels that List of Gospels (Wikipedia) calls "a collection of 54 ancient texts based on the teachings of several spiritual leaders which were written from the 2nd to the 4th century A.D."
+These are known as the Apocrypha and pseudepigrapha, broken down as gnostic gospels, Jewish-Christian gospels, infancy gospels, and others.
 The first problem with this bundle of texts is the dates of compilation.
 Also, if you read these "gospels" or anything comprehensive that was written about them, you find many things that contradict the accepted gospels.
 Here is an example of questionable content in the Gospel of Thomas that I found at CARM (Christian Apologetics & Research Ministry):

 4. Heretical Nature and Gnostic-like Overtones